ot4i/ace-maven-plugin/README.md

 Current version of the plugin is "12.0.6 [-SNAPSHOT]".
 Following changes (compared to the last major update in 2022):

-- support for alternative build via ibmint
+- support for additional buildmode "ibmint"
-- updated sample (for ibmint and mqsicreatebar)
+- updated sample (incl pom templates for ibmint and mqsicreatebar)
-- fixes for maven dependencies handling
-- additional source packaging (configurable via pom)
+- support for additional source packaging (configurable via pom)
-- updated bar override handling (allows multiple properties, keeps original file)
+- update for bar override handling (allows multiple properties, keeps original file)
-- harmonized  mqsi commands (incl logging)
 - update of used maven dependencies (to latest possible version)
-- general code cleanup and optimization
+- general code fixes, cleanup and optimization

 # How to build the plugin
 You have to build the plugin on our own.
-There is no version available on Maven central.
+There is no version available on Maven central or any other repository.
 However the steps to build the plugin are quite simple - so no worries.

-Here the sample instructions for a build on Linux (Ubuntu 18.04) with a Nexus repository.
-Changes to other environments should be quite easy:

-**1) Install maven on build server**
-Ensure that you have JDK8 installed
+First thing is of course to install maven and java if not done already.
+E.g. on Linux via

-`sudo apt-get install openjdk-8-jdk`
+* `sudo apt-get install openjdk-8-jdk`

-Install Maven by typing the following command:

-`sudo apt install maven`
+* `sudo apt install maven`

-**2) Update your maven settings**
-Edit the settings.xml located in 'conf' folder under maven home directory.
-You can copy the sample 'setting.xml' included here and make necessary changes.
-* Update the 'localRepository' if not using the default location
-* Enter the credentials for nexus repository that has access to deploy artifacts to the repository `<server>
-    <id>releases</id>
-    <username>nexus-deployer</username>
-    <password>Passw0rd</password>
- </server>`
-* Update the profile properties and repository locations
-* Update the 'eclipse.workspace' and 'perform.workspace' values as per your environment.
-You may keep these values if you are using Jenkins with home directory '/var/lib/jenkins'.
-Also if you are using jenkins, you may need to update {JENKINS_HOME_DIR}/config.xml to have below values:
-`<workspaceDir>${ITEM_ROOTDIR}/workspace</workspaceDir>
- <buildsDir>${ITEM_ROOTDIR}/builds</buildsDir>`

-**3) Build the plugin**
+For Java it is important to use  **JDK version 8**.
+Reason is that the JAXB libraries were "reorganized" for Java 9 and higher.
+Thus building with Java 9 and above will result in errors.

+Next steps it to update the  maven settings.xml files to your needs (e.g. repositories etc.).

 If you are not doing maven release steps to release a version of the plugin, you can directly deploy the plugin locally on the build server or on to the repository.
 If doing so, make sure the remove '-SNAPSHOT' from 'version' in the pom.xml.
 Navigate to the ace-maven-plugin directory under which pom.xml is present.

 * To deploy the plugin to repository: `mvn clean deploy`
 * To install the plugin locally: `mvn clean install`

 # How to use the plugin
 * In order to use the plugin your projects need to be "mavenized".
 Easiest way is to add a pom to your project and add the following buildCommand and nature to your project: